moj3ve/navanchauhan.github.io/_projects/Oliver.md

     text: "Python3 and XML (for AIML)"
   - title: "License"
     text: "Private Repo"
+  - title: "Requirements"
+    text: "AIML"
+  - title: "Created On"
+    text: "29-06-2018"
 ---

+> A DIY PDA based on AIML

+I am yet to make this repo public :p

-I won the first position in the inaugral edition of Hackacon organised at IIT Delhi
+I won the first position in the inaugral edition of Hackacon organised at IIT Delhi by Hiddenramp